MercersKitchen/Music-Player-App-20240904-P4-github.io/README.md

     - Shuffle (Cross with triangle ends)
     - Mute (speakers only)
     - Quit Button | Shape and Text | Sound Effect | "Are you Sure" Menu Reminder

-- Advanced Features of Basic Prototyping Build
+ - [ ] Separate Buttons to build (Uses varaibles of DIVs)

+- [ ] Case Study: algorithms of music button features

+- [ ] Case Study: music player app, one screen or mulitple screens

-    - [ ] Music Load | Drag and Drop Feature
+- [ ] Music App
+    - Display appWidth&Height
+    - Display full screen (displayWidth, displayHeight)
+    - Music Load
+    - DIVs of one-screen | multile screens (include all DIVs, visually verifiy, then use only varaibles)
+    -

 ...

 - [ ] Case Study: what do music buttons look like?
 Different Styles?
 Different Functions?